-Want to buy a short sale?
+Want to make a deal on a short sale?

-Are short sales bargains?
+Are short sales good deals?

 Are you ready to buy a short sale property?

 - Prior to making any purchase offers, do your research.
 Using a knowledgeable real estate agent from Future Home Realty to assist you with researching a property can help you make informed decisions.
 We can help learn to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
 Locating these facts can help you determine how much to offer.